A Taste of Oman

 Get a glimpse of the 'real' Oman in the charming fishing village of Barka, a lovely spot to watch the day's catch being hauled in.

-Treat yourself some some traditional Omani hospitality in our Feature Stay property; a one-night camping getaway under the stars in the Wahiba Sands.
+Treat yourself some traditional Omani hospitality in a Peregrine Feature Stay – a one-night camping getaway under the stars in the Wahiba Sands.

 In the lively souks of Nizwa, you'll see locals turning their traditional trades, much as they have done for centuries.

 Break bread, trade tales and share dates during lunch with a local Bedouin family on the edge of Wahiba Sands.